Weak topological phases in the presence of interactions: Classifying invertible phases

 \subsection{Freed-Hopkins' free-to-interacting map for strong phases}

 Freed and Hopkins connect the $K$-theoretic classification of free theories to the invertible-field-theoretic classification of interacting theories using a \textit{free-to-interacting map} (\cite{freed_reflection_2021} (9.71)).
-The kernel of this map comprises the theories that are nontrivial under two-body nearest-neighbor interactions, but which may be trivialized using higher-order interactions: a famous example of such a theory is eight copies of the time-reversal symmetric Majorana chain studied by Fidkowski-Kitaev \cite{fidkowski_effects_2010}.
+The kernel of this map comprises, in the second quantized formalism, the theories that are nontrivial under quadratic terms of creation-annihilation operators but that may be trivialized using higher-order terms: a famous example of such a theory is eight copies of the time-reversal symmetric Majorana chain studied by Fidkowski-Kitaev, which can be trivialized under quartic terms \cite{fidkowski_effects_2010}.
 The cokernel of this map consists of ``interaction-enabled" phases: interacting phases that have no free analog.
 For example, there is a class CI superconductor in $d=3$ with an intrinsically interacting phase generating a $\Z_2$ interaction-enabled classification \cite[\S V.B]{wang_interacting_2014}.
-Thus the free-to-interacting map allows one to mathematically study the physical questions of whether a free phase is robust to interactions and whether new phases arise in the interacting setting.
+Thus, assuming the low-energy TQFT ansatz, the free-to-interacting map allows one to mathematically study the physical questions of whether a free phase is robust to interactions and whether new phases arise in the interacting setting.

 The free-to-interacting map is built out of two main ingredients.
-The first one, the Atiyah-Bott-Shapiro (ABS) orientation, provides a way to get from a bordism class to a $K$-theory class.
-Then, bordism is Anderson-dual to the interacting IFT classification (recall \cref{anderson_dual}), so to land in IFTs instead of bordism we implement this duality and use the Anderson self-duality of $KO$-theory.
+The first one, the Atiyah-Bott-Shapiro (ABS) orientation, provides a way to get from a bordism class to a $K$-theory class by taking a twisted index.
+Then, bordism is Anderson-dual to the interacting IFT classification (recall \cref{anderson_dual}), so to land in IFTs instead of bordism we implement this duality and use the Anderson self-duality of $\KO$-theory.